IBM-Cloud/docs/services/blockchain/etn_sdk.md

 	"credentials": {
 	```

 1. Then add a final closing `}` to line 202 to close the object.
 The layout of your ServiceCredentials.json should mirror that of the example [ServiceCredentials.json](https://github.com/IBM-Blockchain/SDK-Demo/blob/master/ServiceCredentials.json), leaving you with a payload of 202 lines.
-If you obtain your credentials from a blockchain instance derived from the Bluemix [classic console](https://console.ng.bluemix.net/) format, then you needn't worry about this discrepancy.
+If you obtain your credentials from a blockchain instance derived from the Bluemix [classic console](https://console.ng.bluemix.net/) format, then you can disregard this discrepancy.
 The screenshots below depict the differences in the two layouts, with the initial showing *new console*, and the latter showing *classic*:

      ![Service Credentials New Console](images/servicecreds1.png "Service Credentials New Console")